EpiData-dk/analysis/help/commands.md

   {a|b|...} : indicates alternative choices
   <...> : indicates a user specified name, identifier or expression
 ```

+Almost all commands can be shortened to the first three letters of the command name.
+The exceptions are `check` and `runtest`. which cannot be shortened.

 If you are in doubt of when to use double quotes "" and when not, the rule is: